 Since becoming a public company in 2015, we have financed our operations from several registered offerings and private placements of our securities and payments from our BHC License Agreements and the U.S. Government Grants.
-From inception through May 6, 2020, we have raised a total of approximately \$100.9 million from such sales of our equity and debt securities, both as a public company and prior to our IPO, as well as approximately \$14.9 million in payments received under our license agreements and U.S. Government Grants.
+From inception through August 6, 2020, we have raised a total of approximately \$100.9 million from such sales of our equity and debt securities, both as a public company and prior to our IPO, as well as approximately \$14.9 million in payments received under our license agreements and U.S. Government Grants.
+Additionally in May 2020, we received approximately \$0.278 million of Loan funds from the PPP.

 On April 17, 2018, we completed a public offering of 982,000 shares of Common Stock and 6,536.4 shares of Series C Convertible Preferred Stock (convertible into 1,361,750 shares of Common Stock), along with warrants to purchase 2,343,750 shares of Common Stock.
 Following the 1-for-15 reverse stock split effected on August 30, 2019, the shares underlying these warrants were adjusted to reflect the reverse stock split and rounded up to the nearest whole share in accordance with their terms.
 The offering was priced at \$4.80 per share of Common Stock (or share of Common Stock issuable upon conversion of a share of Series C Convertible Preferred Stock) and warrant.
 The total net proceeds to us from the offering, after deducting the placement agent fees and offering expenses, were approximately \$10.1 million.
-Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock at an exercise price of \$4.80 per share, which in the aggregate represented warrants to purchase an aggregate 2,343,750 shares of Common Stock.
+Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock issuable upon conversion of a share of Series C Convertible Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$4.80 per share, which in the aggregate represented warrants to purchase an aggregate 2,343,750 shares of Common Stock.
 The warrants issued to investors became initially exercisable immediately upon issuance and terminate on April 17, 2023, five years following the date of issuance.
-As of March 31, 2020, 2,444.4 shares of Series C Preferred Stock have been converted into an aggregate of 509,250 shares of Common Stock.
+As of June 30, 2020, 2,444.4 shares of Series C Preferred Stock have been converted into an aggregate of 509,250 shares of Common Stock.